 - Health Plan members will not receive coverage until they initiate a review for infertility treatment by contacting the Aetna Fertility Advocate (FA) at 1.833.415.1709 (8 a.m.-4:30 p.m.
-EST) - The FA reviews eligibility and coverage criteria - The FA explains precertification process and network requirements - If you reside within 130 miles of the Cleveland Clinic (Ohio), services must be rendered at Cleveland Clinic Women's Health Institute for coverage.
-If you reside outside of 130 miles of the Cleveland Clinic (Ohio), services must be provided by an Aetna Infertility Institute of Excellence (IOE) provider.
-If no infertility IOE within 30 miles, seek treatment with an Aetna network infertility specialist.
+EST) - The FA reviews eligibility and coverage criteria - The FA explains precertification process and network requirements - EHP Plan Members: Treatment is mandatory at Cleveland Clinic's Women's Health Institute.
+There is no out-of-network coverage for infertility treatment. - EHP Plus Plan Members: May seek treatment at an Aetna Infertility Institute of Excellence (IOE) provider; if no Infertility IOE within 130 miles, seek treatment with an Aetna network infertility specialist.
 There is no out-of-network coverage for infertility treatment. - It is the Health Plan member's responsibility to track expenditure through the FA.